CommandDash/packages/dash_agent/README.md

             value:
                 'This was your query: $userQuery and here is your output: $queryOutput'), ];

+  /// Phrase that will be shown to user when the command is invoked
   @override
   String get textFieldLayout =>
       "Hi, I'm here to help you. $userQuery $codeAttachment";
 }
 ```

-`Command` object takes the following properties:
-- `slug` - Unique identifier of the command
-- `intent` - Brief description about the command
-- `textFieldLayout` - Phrase that will be shown to user when the command is
-invoked
-- `registerInputs` - `DashInput`s that will be used in the command in its
-lifecycle
-- `steps` - Series of operation that needs to be performed for a command finish its
-task.
-Steps can be of the following nature: Matching docs that are shared
-with the command, performing a query in the user project, prompt that code/
-info generation, appending the info/code at the right place in the project,
-many more.

 One of important element of `Command` object are the series of steps that you will be passing that will help the command to execute its tasks by performing the mini-tasks required to be performed by the main task.